 fonema : (Spanish, phoneme) the smallest unit of speech, which distinguishes words according to their sonic quality.

 These concepts define the essence of Fonema Consort as we commission, perform, and promote new music that explores the possibilities of the human voice in an avant garde chamber setting.
 Known for their “enthusiastic embrace of daring new music” (Chicago Reader) Fonema is driven by a fascination with pieces that foster rich interplay of voices and instruments and attempt to close the gap between music-making and drama.
-The ensemble is also highly committed with bringing works by Latin American composers to US audiences and encouraging the cultural exchange between these regions
+The ensemble is highly committed to presenting works by Latin American composers to US audiences and encouraging the cultural exchange between these regions.